priemum/node-moviefy-1/README.md

 Moviefy

-Moviefy is a website for movies and directors.
-Here you can find your favorite directors and their most ranked movies.
+Moviefy is a website for storing movie directors and their movies.Here you can find your favorite movie directors and their most rated movies.

 Demo of the website can be found here: https://node-moviefy.herokuapp.com/